AmruthrajGudimalla/AmruthrajGudimalla/README.md

 # Hi, I'm Amruthraj 👋

-### Data Analyst | Industrial Analytics | Applied Machine Learning
+### Turning industrial data into decisions.

+Data Analyst with a background in mechanical engineering and additive manufacturing.

-I started in mechanical engineering, working closely with machines, materials and production processes.
+I started my career working directly with machines, materials and production processes.
+On the shop floor, I often saw decisions being made based on experience and intuition — even when data was available.

-Over time, I saw that many decisions on the shop floor were still based on intuition rather than data.
-That led me to move into data analysis — to understand not just how systems work, but how they can be improved using data.
+That’s what pushed me to move into data analysis.

+Today, I focus on understanding how systems behave through data — and how they can be improved using clear, practical insights.
-Today, I focus on turning production, sensor and energy data into clear insights and data-driven solutions.

 ---